NOAA Coastal Management Fellowship and Digital Coast Fellowship

 - A two-year opportunity that offers a competitive salary, medical benefits, and relocation and travel expense reimbursement.

-- The Coastal Management Fellowship program matches postgraduate students with state coastal resource agencies to work on coastal projects proposed by the state and selected by the National Oceanic and Atmospheric Administration (NOAA) Coastal Services Center.
+- The Coastal Management Fellowship: This program matches postgraduate students with state coastal resource agencies to work on coastal projects proposed by the state and selected by the National Oceanic and Atmospheric Administration (NOAA) Coastal Services Center.
 A broad range of degrees are applicable for the Coastal Management Fellowship because the state projects are new and different each year.
 Previous fellows have had degrees in environmental studies, natural resource management, marine affairs, marine science, geology, public affairs, and regional land management.
 The most important prerequisite is an interest in state-level coastal issues.

-- The Digital Coast Fellowship program has the same requisites, policies and procedures as the Coastal Management Fellowship program.
-This fellowship is not offered this year; it is offered in even years.
+- The Digital Coast Fellowship: This fellowship is not offered this year; it is offered in even years.
+The program has the same requisites, policies and procedures as the Coastal Management Fellowship program.
 This program matches postgradaute students with an interest in coastal issues, with members of the Digital Coast Partnership.
 Digital Coast is a collection of data, tools, training, and information for those working to preserve our coastal communities and natural resources.
 A broad range of degrees are applicable to the Digital Coast Fellowship because the projects are new and different each year.
 Previous fellows have had degrees in environmental studies, natural resource management, marine affairs, marine science, geology, public affairs, and regional land management.
 The most important prerequisite is an interest in coastal issues.

 WHO is eligible?